mbridak/WinterFieldDayLogger/README.md

 ## K6GTE Winter Field Day logger

 The logger is written in Python 3, and uses the PyQT5 lib.
 Qt5 is cross platform so it might work on everything.
-I myself have only tested it in Linux, YMMV.
+I have tested it on Linux and Windows.

 The log is stored in an sqlite3 database file 'WFD.db'.
 If you need to wipe everything and start clean, just delete this file.
 Just make wfdlogger.py executable and run it within the same folder.